 However, we could recommend sticking to the first phrase to keep it as polite as possible.

-This is just a basic guide for how making a reservation for a restaurant may go.
+This is just a basic guide for how making a reservation for a dental clinic may go.
 When you make an appointment in Japanese in reality, you need to actively listen to what the other person is saying and respond to them appropriately.
-Additionally, they may use different levels of politeness, so also be aware of how that will affect the words they use.
+Additionally, they may use different levels of politeness, so also be aware of how that will affect the words used.

 You: